10 Spook-tacular Ways to Spend Halloween in New Orleans

 The LaLaurie Mansion during the day.

-One of the most haunted mansions in New Orleans is the LaLaurie Mansion.
-The LaLaurie Mansion and its Madame Delphine were featured in American Horror Story.
+One of the most haunted mansions in New Orleans is the LaLaurie Mansion, made infamous by Madame Delphine and featured in American Horror Story.
+The mansion is said to be haunted by the tortured ghosts of slaves, making it a popular stop on ghost tours.

 9. Check Out the Halloween Decorations